LemmyNet/lemmy/README.md

 ### Translations

 If you want to help with translating, take a look at [Weblate](https://weblate.yerbamate.ml/projects/lemmy/).
+You can also help by [translating the documentation](https://github.com/LemmyNet/lemmy-docs#adding-a-new-language).

 ## Contact